 For more information about the types of projects Emmanuelle represents and is looking for, please see our Literary Agency page.

-Sarah Passick, Editorial Assistant, is a recent graduate from Tulane University and the New York University Publishing Institute.
+Sarah Passick, Editorial Assistant and Junior Agent, is a graduate from Tulane University and the New York University Publishing Institute.
 She is interested in acquiring narrative nonfiction, pop culture titles from and for twenty-somethings, thrillers, true crime, young adult, new adult and adult fiction.